 ACER Accredited Online Course

-This course is intended for educators new to online facilitation or aspiring to roles in online facilitation.
+This course is intended for educators new to online facilitation or those aspiring to improve their skills in online facilitation.
 It will equip participants with the skills and knowledge to be an effective online facilitator.
 The focus of the course is on the theory and practice of online pedagogy, how to facilitate online discussion and collaboration, and support student learning in the online environment.

-Recommended Prior Learning: This foundation course has no recommended prior learning.
-Experience in face-to-face teaching or training delivery is assumed.
+This course has no recommended prior learning.
+Experience in face-to face teaching or training delivery is assumed.

-- apply effective roles and responsibilities in the online learning environement; and
+- Apply effective roles and responsibilities in the online learning environment; and

 Course in detail

-Module 1: This module gives an overview of online learning in general, its background and styles of eLearning.
+This module gives an overview of online learning in general, its background and styles of eLearning.
 Participants investigate online interactivity and engagement styles, study qualities of online students and discuss strategies to approach this diverse group of students.
-The module ends with a consideration of the qualities that made a good online facilititator.
+The module ends with a consideration of the qualities that make a good online facilitator.

-Module 2: The focus on first steps for facilitators in an online community assist facilitators in setting realistic expectations for both sides in the facilitation relationship.
-Participants examine facilitation models and briefly consider the other roles and responsibilities in online learning before digging deeper into the online facilitator's role.
+The focus on first steps for facilitators in an online community assists facilitators in setting realistic expectations for both sides in the facilitation relationship.
+Participants examine facilitation models and briefly consider the other roles and responsibilities in online learning before digging deeper into the online facilitator’s role.

-Module 4: This module has a focus on assessment, moderation, marking and feedback strategies which place the individual at the centre.
-Through examination of relevant policies and procedures required in performing the facilitator's role, participants develop a deeper understanding of the responsibilities involved and gain skills in applying these policies.
+These modules focus on assessment, moderation, marking and feedback strategies that place the individual at the centre.
+Through examination of relevant policies and procedures required in performing the facilitator’s role, participants develop a deeper understanding of the responsibilities involved and gain skills in applying these policies.

-On successful completion of the course, participants will receive an ACER certificate of achievement.
+On successful completion of this course, participants will receive an ACER certificate of achievement.